Arondondon/SDKprotocol/SDKProtocol.md

 #### TransactionHandler

 `TransactionHandler` is an abstract entity.
-It allows you to conduct transactions. `TransactionHandler` is the base class to `LedgerTransactionHandler` and `KeyOrMnemonicTransactionHandler`.
+It allows you to conduct transactions. `TransactionHandler` is the base entity to `LedgerTransactionHandler` and `KeyOrMnemonicTransactionHandler`.

 ##### functionality